Grand Canyon University and Homeschool Families

 One-on-One Support for Starting College

-Experience GCU with your loved one.
-You and a parent and/or guardian will have the opportunity to discover what it means to be a Lope!
-Schedule your own visit to campus and have your trip reimbursed by GCU by participating in our Homeschool Trip Reimbursement Program.(See disclaimer 3)
+Visit campus with your family.
+You and a parent and/or guardian will have the opportunity to experience what it means to be a Lope!
+Schedule your own visit to campus and have your trip reimbursed by GCU by participating in our Homeschool Trip Reimbursement Program.(See disclaimer 4)

 If you prefer, you can choose to have your student stay overnight on campus in one of our residence halls and attend Discover GCU.